Building A Better Airport Experience

 Did you know that if caught with a weapon through the Transportation Security Administration (TSA) passenger screening checkpoints, even if you have a concealed weapons permit, your travel plans will be interrupted?

 In October 2019, the Broward County Aviation Department joined forces with local and federal law enforcement partners to launch the "Pack the Fun, Not the Gun" ("No Carry-On Gun") public awareness campaign to remind travelers it is illegal to enter a TSA passenger screening checkpoint with a weapon.
-The intent was to convey a clear message that weapons and airports don’t mix.
+The intent was to convey clearly that weapons and airports don’t mix.
 In 2019, the TSA stopped 100 guns at FLL security checkpoints.

 Our primary goal is to create public awareness about the dangers and consequences of traveling with weapons.
 Ninety-nine percent of travelers caught with illegal weapons at the checkpoint say they packed them by mistake or simply forgot they were in their carry-on bags.
 This ongoing campaign serves as a reminder to our guests to leave weapons at home.
-If you do travel with a firearm, the TSA says it should be unloaded, packed in a special locked container, declared with your airline, and transported as checked luggage.
+If you plan to travel with a licensed firearm, the TSA says it should be unloaded, packed in a special locked container, declared with your airline, and transported as checked luggage.

 TSA penalties for firearms may cost more than $10,000, as well as an arrest.
 Watch the TSA's "Traveling with Firearms" video to learn more.